syedzubinhafiz/supermario/design-docs/REQ3&4_Rationale.md

 We also plan to implement a Consumable interface with a getAction method that returns ConsumeAction for the allowableActions method in the PowerStar/SuperMushrooms class to use.
 Has to check if item is consumed using it's isConsumed() method.
 Returns consumeAction if isConsumed() returns False.
 This implementation of the Consumable interface will allow us to code with the Open-Closed Principle.
-This is because any new consumable items added to the game after the initial implementation of the action in the player class will be able to be consumed without having to modify any code.
+This is because any new consumable items added to the edu.monash.fit2099.game after the initial implementation of the action in the player class will be able to be consumed without having to modify any code.
 You would only have to add the item itself.
 This ensures that the actions will be made available to the players whenever a magical item is present in their inventory.

 Without the interface, we would have had to check for the individual items in the inventory to see if they were instances of SuperMushroom or PowerStar.
 With the Consumable interface, we can just check if items are an instance of the interface.

-Since this implementation aligns with two principles of design, we have deemed it to be good design for our game code.
+Since this implementation aligns with two principles of design, we have deemed it to be good design for our edu.monash.fit2099.game code.

 For the actual consumption of items, we decided on using a separate ConsumeAction class that extends Actions.